diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 # Introduction

 **Pentaho Data Integration/Kettle** has for a long time offered a convenient graphical interface to create **data integration processes** without the need for coding (although if someone ever wanted to code something, there is the option available).
 About two years ago Pentaho's/Hitachi Vantara's own take on an **adaptive execution layer** (AEL) was added to PDI: The grand goal has been to design the DI process once and be able to run it via differenet engines.
 From the start **Spark** as well as PDI's own engine was supported and this is still the state today, although in some official slides you can see that the ambitions are to extend this Flink etc. It has also taken several iteration to improve their AEL/get it production ready.
-Whenever I ask around, there doesn't seem anyone using AEL in production (which is not to say that there aren't companies out there using AEL in production, but it is certainly not the adoption rate that I'd hoped for).
+Whenever I ask around, there doesn't seem To be anyone using AEL in production (which is not to say that there aren't companies out there using AEL in production, but it is certainly not the adoption rate that I'd hoped for).

-From the start I never quite understood why one company would try to create an AEL by itself, considering the open source **Apache Beam** project was already a top level Apache project at the time with wide support from various companies.
-It's seemed quite obvious that this project would move on in a more rapid speed than one company alone could ever achieve.
+From the start I have never quite understood why one company would try to create an AEL by themselves, considering the open source **Apache Beam** project was already a top level Apache project at the time with wide support from various companies.
+It seemed quite obvious that this project would move on in a more rapid speed than one company alone could ever achieve.
 Plus **Apache Beam** at the time already supported several execution engines.
-I supposed there must have been some good reasons on the Pentah/Hitachi Vantara side to go down their own route.
+I suppose there must have been some good reasons on the Pentaho/Hitachi Vantara side to go down their own route.

 **Matt Casters**, the original creator of **Kettle/PDI** left **Hitachi Vantara** end of last year to start a new career with **Neo4j** and in the last few months he has been very active creating plugins for **PDI** that solve some longstanding shortcomings.
 It was on a **Slack** chat that I suggested to him to go for **Apache Beam**, because having Beam support available within **PDI** would finally catapult it back to being a leading data integration tool - a position that it kind of had lost over the last few years.
 Remember when PDI was the first drag and drop DI tool to support **MapReduce**?